The Fundamental Limits of Structure-Agnostic Functional Estimation: Main Results

 It is interesting to first focus on the case when $r_n,s_n \gg 1/n$, since this is the typical case.
 In this case, the second term in each of the lower bounds corresponds (in rate) to semi-parametric efficiency lower bounds.
 These lower bounds are determined by the \emph{variance} of the estimated influence function, and decay to 0 at the standard parametric rate.
 A large fraction of semi-parametric theory focuses on imposing conditions on the nuisance functions under which the \emph{bias} term (of order $r_n^2$ or $r_n \times s_n$) above decays to zero faster than the parametric rate, at which point semi-parametric efficient estimation and inference are possible.
 On the other hand, the more recent literature on higher-order estimators~\cite{robins2008higher,van2014higher,birge1995estimation,bickel1988estimating,van2014targeted,benkeser2017doubly,dukes2021doubly}, has aimed at reducing the bias term to either obtain $\sqrt{n}$-rates under weaker assumptions on the nuisance functions, or in order to obtain (slower than $\sqrt{n}$) minimax-optimal rates when the nuisance functions are H\"{o}lder smooth.
 The main import of Theorem~\ref{thm:mainlb} is that under only the assumption that the pilot estimates are accurate in an $\ell_2$ sense, and in the absence of further smoothness assumptions, \emph{no further bias reduction is possible.} As we explore further in Theorem~\ref{thm:mainub}, first-order estimates are minimax-optimal, and achieve the limits of structure-agnostic functional estimation.

 When the condition that $r_n,s_n \gg 1/n$ is violated the first-stage pilot estimates are super-accurate, i.e. are more accurate than the (fixed-dimensional) parametric rate, and the plugin functional estimate is already minimax optimal.
-We address this situation in more detail in Appendix~\ref{app:super}, where we construct a functional estimate which adapts between the plugin and first-order estimates paying only a small statistical price, and prove a matching lower bound which highlights the fundamental limits of adaptivity in this setup.
+We address this situation in more detail in the Supplementary Section~D, where we construct a functional estimate which adapts between the plugin and first-order estimates paying only a small statistical price, and prove a matching lower bound which highlights the fundamental limits of adaptivity in this setup.
+When the pilot estimate is super-accurate, it can be beneficial to use the plugin estimator and ignore the data entirely.
+More broadly, in some functional estimation problems, it can be the case that seemingly natural `oracle' estimators, for instance estimators which use extra knowledge of nuisance functions in a natural way, can be improved by estimators which do not use this extra knowledge \cite{su2023when,hirano2003efficient,berrett2023efficient,robins1992estimating}.